galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 the previous part 3.
 1. 1.
 Read and interpret raw GLM outputs.
 For the need of this tutorial, we'll be analyzing only the `BITS` survey analysis results.

-#### First output : 'GLM - results from your population analysis'
+#### First output: 'GLM - results from your population analysis'

-First, on the `#Concatenate #BITS #unitobs` 'GLM - results from your community analysis' data file, we see three analyses one for each species in the `BITS` survey: `Gadus morhua` (Atlantic cod), `Platichthys flesus` (European flounder) and `Pleuronectes platessa` (European plaice).
+First, on the `#BITS #Concatenate #unitobs` 'GLM - results from your population analysis' data file, we see three analyses one for each species in the `BITS` survey: `Gadus morhua` (Atlantic cod), `Platichthys flesus` (European flounder) and `Pleuronectes platessa` (European plaice).